thereferences/systems/docs/details-model/metrics-error.md

 <br>

-# Performance Metrics
+# Error Metrics

 :::{admonition} In Progress
 :class: margin
 <br>
 :::

-## Model Performance Metrics
+## Model Error Metrics

-These are the standard technical metrics.  **Referring back to the retinal images classification example**, we may define the performance metrics criteria as follows: [^metrics]
+These are the standard model development metrics.  **Referring back to the retinal images classification example**, we may define the performance metrics criteria as follows: [^metrics]

 <br>